aorwall/moatless-testbeds/README.md

 cd moatless-testbeds

 # Install Testbeds SDK
-pip install -e .
+pip install moatless-testbeds

+# Set the Kubernetes namespace if not default
+# export KUBERNETES_NAMESPACE=testbeds  # default: testbeds

 # Optional: Set environment variables only if using custom images
 # If not set, will use default public images
-# export KUBERNETES_NAMESPACE=testbeds  # default: testbeds
 # export DOCKER_REGISTRY=your-registry  # default: aorwall

+# Optional: Enable direct command execution in testbeds
+# Warning: This allows arbitrary command execution and should be used with caution
+# export ENABLE_EXEC=true  # default: false

 # Run the install script
 ./scripts/install.sh